noir-lang/noir/docs/docs/sdk/usage/account-recovery.md

 Aztec allows for recovery of an account for which all of the registered spending keys have been lost.
 The recovering party will still need the account privacy key to decrypt the associated account notes.

 At a high level, what the [RecoverAccountController](./../types/sdk/RecoverAccountController) does is it adds a trusted third party key as a new spending key for the account.
-This trusted third party key can then be used to [add new spending keys](add-spending-keys) to the account.
+This trusted third party key can then be used to [add new spending keys](add-spending-keys) to the account, so only add a recovery account that is managed by someone that you trust!

 The `RecoverAccountController` does not require an Aztec account and can be used with only a funded Ethereum account.
 This allows anyone to initiate an account recovery.